MikeMcl/bignumber.js/README.md

 c = a.plus(b)                       // "1306.25"
 ```

 *Performance is better if base 10 is NOT specified for decimal values.
-Only specify base 10 when it is desired that the number of decimal places of the input value be limited to the current [`DECIMAL_PLACES`](http://mikemcl.github.io/bignumber.js/#decimal-places) setting.*
+Only specify base 10 when you want to limit the number of decimal places of the input value to the current [`DECIMAL_PLACES`](http://mikemcl.github.io/bignumber.js/#decimal-places) setting.*

 A BigNumber is immutable in the sense that it is not changed by its methods.